dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

 Generally, you should only provide the information that makes sense for the timestamp in question.
 As an example, we include the vessel draft information in this example because draft plays an important role when planning arrival and departure in Hamburg.
-However, there are ports where the vessel draft is irrelevant and were you could omit that information.

 ## Port Call information